sipcapture/paStash/Readme.markdown

 Moreover it's written in NodeJS, which is a perfect language for programs with many IO.

-paStash and node-logstash are compatible with logstash.
-You can replace a node-logstash node by a paStash one.
+paStash and node-logstash configuration is compatible with logstash.
+You can replace a node-logstash node by a paStash one in most cases.
 The data are formatted in the same way to be compatible with logstash UIs.

 How does it work ?
 ===